 A Sample Exploration can be found in the ERC Manual.

-Create an account on the assignment submission site, then upload and submit your document by February 2020!
+Create an account on the assignment submission site, then upload and submit your document by TBA!